 - Control a company or trust which meets the requirements of either item 1 or 2 (above); or

-Please advise if you do not meet these criteria as we are eligible for exemptions in particular circumstances and are willing to maintain flexibility for potential long-term investors.
+Please advise us if you do not meet these criteria but still wish to invest.
+We can provide exemptions in particular circumstances and are willing to be flexible for potential long-term investors.

 You will need to complete and supply the following documentation to invest:

-- Copies of Personal Identification (Driver’s license will suffice for Australian citizens and Passport for foreign citizens)
+- Copy of Personal Identification (Driver’s licence will suffice for Australian citizens and passport for foreign citizens)

-Documentation can be requested by emailing us on email@example.com
+The full list of required documentation can be requested by emailing us at firstname.lastname@example.org.

 Will I receive all tax return documentation?